adamkucharski/SIRfinalsize/README.md

 # SIRfinalsize

-`R` package to final size for SIR epidemic in heterogenous population
+`R` package to final size for SIR epidemic in a heterogenous population.

 ## Installation